by Amy Scholten, MPH

-Symptoms will depend on where the infection is.
-Symptoms of adenovirus infection may include:
+Symptoms depend on where the infection is.
+They may include:

 There are no specific treatments for adenoviruses.
-The infections will usually end on their own.
-Support treatment may be needed with severe infections.
-Talk with your doctor about the best plan for you.
+The infections usually end on their own.
+People with severe infections may need supportive care.

 Centers for Disease Control and Prevention

 Adenoviruses.
 Centers for Disease Control and Prevention website.
 Available at: https://www.cdc.gov/adenovirus/index.html.
 Accessed March, 19, 2021.